UNDER THE CANADIAN FEDERAL GOVERNMENT’S PERSONAL INFORMATION PROTECTION AND ELECTRONIC DOCUMENTS ACT (PIPEDA)

 Policy: Personal information collected, used and disclosed by TAI in the course of its commercial activities shall be protected by security safeguards appropriate for the sensitivity of the information.

-• TAI’s Computers, Cloud Services, Project Management Website, Banking and Payment Systems and other electronic services are password protected and encrypted wherever possible.
+• TAI’s Computers, Cloud Services, Project Management Website, Banking and Payment Systems and other electronic services are password protected and encrypted (SSL) wherever possible.
 Our Server is an SSD, with dual redundant cloud and local backups, with full local encryption.

 • Access to our office is by a keyed, alarmed entry, and we also have internet connected camera and motion detection, together with an alarm contacts at all openings on the premises.